Nityant17/Cybersec-Stuff/OASIS_CTF/Writeup.md

 ## All that for a drop of blood
 ### Description:
 - As the terminal roars back to life, a single message blinks on the screen: "START GAME."
 You're no longer just a playerâ€”you're in the endgame now.
 The keyboard before you looks deceptively simple, but nothing you try gets past the loading screen.
 Something is clearly wrong.
-Can you uncover the hidden flaw and push beyond this stagnant start? [https://startgame.oasis.cryptonite.live/]
+Can you uncover the hidden flaw and push beyond this stagnant start?
+[Game][(https://startgame.oasis.cryptonite.live/)

+### Solution:
+-